As of 1 of July 2021, Discogs is collecting Supply Of Goods VAT.

 For sellers in the EU, if you already have a VAT number, and want to confirm it is current and / or valid, you can check the status of your VAT number at the European Union VIES validation website.

 Sellers located in the United Kingdom can check their VAT ID here.

 If you have a business registered with VAT, you may be eligible for deductions.
 Deductions may be made on VAT that you pay when acquiring goods from other businesses that are also registered with VAT, which is called a reverse charge on VAT.
 You will need to check with your local tax authority or tax advisor to confirm your eligibility.

-For tax purposes, Discogs sellers are the customers, or consumers of the Discogs service.
-Thus, Discogs must collect appropriate VAT on sales fees generated by sellers through the Discogs Marketplace service, no matter where the buyer resides.
+For VAT purposes, Discogs sellers are the customers, or consumers of the Discogs service.
+Thus, Discogs must collect appropriate VAT on selling fees generated by sellers through the Discogs Marketplace service, no matter where the buyer resides.

-The VAT charge is X% of the 8% sales fee.
+The VAT charge is X% of the 9% selling fee.

 You will need three formulas, in this order: